-Kathryn Rough has been a tutor with the AEBPLI for 1 year and works 2 part-time jobs: Library Manager at the Victorian Institute of Forensic Medicine and Research Librarian at the Australian and New Zealand College of Anaesthetists (ANZCA).
-Kathryn is involved in expert searching across a range of databases and assists researchers with systematic reviews.
+Kathryn Rough has been a tutor with AEBPLI since 2023 and was a participant at the second institute in 2012.
+Kathryn works 2 days a week at the Victorian Institute of Forensic Medicine (VIFM) as their Library Manager, and 3 days per week at the Australian & New Zealand College of Anaesthetists (ANZCA) as their Research Librarian.
+Kathryn is involved in expert searching, teaching and assists researchers with all types of reviews and literature searching.

 Founders